biothings/biothings.api/docs/doc/hub_tutorial.rst

 Since we’re using the mapper manually, we need to load the cache

 * **db** and **col_name** are used to create our storage engine.
-Builder has an attribute called ``target_backend`` (a ``biothings.dataload.backend.TargetDocMongoBackend`` object) which can be used to reach the collection we want to work with.
+Builder has an attribute called ``target_backend`` (a ``biothings.hub.dataload.backend.TargetDocMongoBackend`` object) which can be used to reach the collection we want to work with.
 * **doc_feeder** iterates over all the collection, fetching documents in batch. ``inbatch=True`` tells the function to return data as a list (default is a dict indexed by ``_id``).
 * those documents are processed by our mapper, setting the lineage information and then are stored using our UpsertStorage object.